memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 ## General procedures

-Here is the list of procedures from the `mg` query module that can be used with all other query module files, and their signatures:
+Here is the list of procedures from the `mg` query module that can be used with all other query module files and their signatures:

 | Procedure                                  | Description                          |
 | ------------------------------------------ | ------------------------------------ |